Jason2Brownlee/AuthoritySite/advice/demos.md

 The tutorials are a type of content marketing.

-We provide free helpful tutoruals that solve real problems for developers.
+We provide free helpful tutorials that solve real problems for developers.

 The developers use the tutorials to solve problems and/or learn something and trust the source.